 The title already says the most important concept we want you to remember from this section: be the ant, invest time in actions that will ease the process before the actual release, and make it as fail-proof as possible.
 The pre-release part is therefore the most important step and you should start investing in it even before any word of the first release is even uttered.

-We don’t know your specific build system, nor the processes you follow, but we’ll try to give you generic actions, which will surely improve your release (unless you’re already using them).
+We don’t know your specific build system, nor the processes you follow, but we’ll try to give you generic actions, which will surely improve your release and help you adopt some release management best practices (unless you’re already using them).

 There are two main actions that will ensure, for the most part, the success of the process: automation and the Release Script.